ElsevierSoftwareX/SOFTX_2020_238/gstlal-inspiral/doc/pages/gstlal_inspiral_low_latency_search.md

 @dotfile llpipe.dot

+The contents of the box labelled ``Global background statistics processing'' and a more detailed flow chart showing its relationship with the calculations performed by each candidate generating job is shown in the following diagram:

+@dotfile rankingflow.dot

 \subsection far_thresh Adjusting the gracedb FAR threshold

 Each gstlal_inspiral job that is running is also running its own webserver as a